The Serena JetBrains Plugin#

 There are multiple features that are only available when using the JetBrains plugin:

-We are also working on additional features like a move_symbol tool and debugging-related capabilities that will be available exclusively through the JetBrains plugin.
+We are also working on additional features like debugging and advanced introspection capabilities, which will be available exclusively through the JetBrains plugin.

 Configuring Serena to Use the JetBrains Plugin#